The best part of Eggs Benedict is the rich hollandaise sauce. So ditch the English muffin and use a quick low-carb bread instead!

 When making this recipe, there are three alternatives to the English muffin:

-Cloud bread - made with eggs and cream cheese.
-It's baked in your oven.
+Cloud bread - made with eggs and cream cheese and baked in the oven.

-90-second bread - made with coconut flour.
-It's "baked" in the microwave.
+90-second bread - made with coconut flour and "baked" in the microwave.

 All of these options are good.
-The tastiest is probably oopsie rolls.
-But the 90-second bread and the low-carb English muffin are also excellent, and easier to make.
+The tastiest is probably cloud bread.
+But the 90-second bread and low-carb English muffin are also excellent, and easier to make.
 So it's really up to you.
 I usually opt for 90-second bread.

 Yes, absolutely.
 No doubt, the flavor in this dish comes from the meat, the eggs, and the sauce.
 However, it IS nice to have something to sop up the yummy egg yolks.